 - Download the ISO file from Microsoft.

-- Mount the ISO using Daemon Tools, Power ISO, Clone Drive, or similar.
+- Mount the ISO using Daemon Tools, Power ISO, Clone Drive, or similar tools.

-- This is important.
-Do not use the autorun installer.
-The autorun installer only allows you to upgrade your existing Windows installation and will not allow you to install to a separate hard drive or partition.
+- Do not use the autorun installer, the autorun installer only allows you to upgrade your existing Windows installation and will not allow you to install to a separate hard drive or partition.